What to do if you're not happy

 The executive will report on a regular basis to the Board, providing updates on complaints generally, on individual cases that have been passed to the Independent Investigator (see later), and on any steps taken to identify and address the causes of complaints.

-All complaints will be investigated by a Complaints Officer, within our Specialist Contact Team.
+All complaints will be investigated by a Complaints Officer, within our Customer Escalation Team.

 FSCS will ensure that its staff are suitably trained to deal with complaints effectively and appropriately.